 Creative Commons?
 Commercial?
-How do Image Uasge Rights even work?
-As constant creators and people who continuously work to churn out pixel perfect image after image – it’s important to know the rights behind each form of content that we publish.
-It’s also quite important to respect the published works of other people.
-Every avenue that we display our work on has different attributions in their terms of service, and when you deal with visuals – its important that these terms aren’t foreign to you.
+How do Image Usage Rights even work?
+As constant creators and people who continuously work to churn out pixel-perfect image after image – it is important to know the rights behind each form of content that we publish.
+It is also quite important to respect the published works of other people.
+Every avenue that we display our work on has different attributions in its terms of service, and when you deal with visuals – it’s important that these terms aren’t foreign to you.

 Did you learn something from this post?
-Feel free to share it out!
+Feel free to share it!
 You can let us know by leaving a comment below.
-You can also hit us up on our Facebook, Twitter and Google+ profiles.
-Lastly, our RSS Feeds is open for subscription so that you can stay creative!
+You can also hit us up on our Facebook, Twitter, and Google+ profiles.
+Lastly, our RSS Feeds are open for subscription so that you can stay creative!